hongzhonglu/vivarium/environment/condition/README.md

 If weight or counts is Infinity, it sets the final concentration to inf.
 If weight or counts is -Infinity, it sets the final concentration to 0.

+# TODO -- re-write example for new make_media with timelines and recipes

 Example:
 > ingredients = {
 	'L-ALPHA-ALANINE': {'weight': 1.78 * units.g, 'volume': 0.025 * units.L},